 Continuing down the right-hand side of the church, in the Nave, is a double panelled window with both panels installed in 1990.
 The first panel, The Sower is in memory of Janet Annesley.
 In our window, the figure of The Sower is female.
 The second panel, Christ Blessing the Children, is in memory of Mary Heathcote.
 The window features the three Heathcote children sitting with Jesus under an arbutus tree.
 This caused quite a stir when it was requested as the designers in Ontario had never seen an arbutus tree!
 Many photos and descriptions crossed the country.
 A new day dawns as the sun rises over the beach.

 The next window on the right hand side of the church is a triple panelled window.
 The middle panel, Mary Magdalene was installed in 1988 in memory of parishioner Doris Mercer.
 Mary is holding a box of spices in preparation for the anointing of the Lord’s body.
 Feed my Lambs, in memory of Edie Lazaruk, includes much symbolism.
-Edie and Sandy had five children.
-The window features five sheep.
+Edie and Sandy had 4 children.
+The window features 5 sheep to include Sandy for whom she cared deeply.
 Edie was also head of the St. Paul’s catering committee for many years, hence the feeding theme.
 It is interesting to note that the background is west coast, rather than biblical.
 God Loves a Cheerful Giver, is in memory of Sharon Wipper.
 It was designed using a photo of Sharon and her grandchildren on the beach in Lantzville.
 If you look closely you can see a tiny boat in the background.

 Next to the triple panelled window are two more modern looking stained glass windows at the back of the church.
 The first depicts Jesus as the shepherd with His lambs.
 It is in memory of Del Aubert and was installed in 1991.
 It was designed and made by Glaskrafter Art Glass Studio in Nanaimo.
 The final window on the right hand side of the church is dedicated to the ministry of the Rev. Monty Cutts and his wife Nancy.
 It was donated by their son in thanksgiving for the healing ministry in which his parents participated.
 The window depicts Jesus healing a child.
 It was designed by a local artist and installed in 2015.